- Development Costs Based on the Types of AI Agents

 - Real-Time Data Processing: Systems requiring instantaneous data handling demand advanced computing capabilities, elevating costs.

-- Storage Solutions: Choosing between on-premises storage and cloud-based options (e.g., AWS, Google Cloud) impacts cost and scalability.
+- Storage Solutions: Choosing between on-premises storage and cloud-based options (e.g., AWS, Azure, Google Cloud) impacts cost and scalability.

 Bottom Line: Aligning data strategies with business objectives is crucial for low artificial intelligence agent software development cost.